mahmoudv2017/WeatherApp/README.md

 ## Instructions
   - you need to install some dependencies like express , body-parser , cors
-  - write this command in the terminal to install the mentioned depndencies 'npm i express body-parser cors fetch' This will require modifying the `server.js` file and the `website/app.js` file.
+  - write this command in the terminal to install the mentioned depndencies **npm i express body-parser cors fetch**

+This will require modifying the `server.js` file and the `website/app.js` file.
 You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

 ## Extras